 We know negative reviews can be frustrating.
 Here are a few tips for dealing with negative reviews about your practice:

 A single review is rarely the only information a consumer bases their decision on when choosing a doctor.
-Most consumers will see the other positive reviews on your profile as well as learn about you through your Q&A contributions, photo galleries and even your own website.
-As time passes, the interest in activity on any one review will usually wane.
+Most consumers take a holistic approach and learn more through your credentials, Q&A contributions, photo galleries and even your own website.

 Leverage the Feedback